Mud Mash Returns: 5th Annual Event to Be a Show Stopper

 Registration: For registration and event information, visit www.MudMash.com

-Courses: The Mud Mash is in its fourth year, features 18+ creative and challenging obstacles integrated into the natural terrain of Laguna Lake Park.
+Courses: The Mud Mash is in its fifth year, features 18+ creative and challenging obstacles integrated into the natural terrain of Laguna Lake Park.

-It will unfold in a 5k loop, appealing to adventure athletes and off the couch participants alike.
+It will unfold in a 4 mile loop, appealing to adventure athletes and off the couch participants alike.

 About AOE: All Out Events was established by Cal Poly graduates Yishai and Kristin Horowitz.
 The company specializes in the planning and production of outdoor human-powered events, including endurance adventures, mountain bike races and triathlons.
 All Out Events is dedicated to providing participants with unmatched experiences, with an emphasis on remarkable venues, attention to detail, environmental responsibility and a keen sense of fun.
 For more information on All Out Events, visit www.all-outevents.com